kleinmann-orm/kleinmann-orm/docs/contrib/sanic.rst

 .. _contrib_sanic:

 ==============================
-Tortoise-ORM Sanic integration
+Kleinmann-ORM Sanic integration
 ==============================

-We have a lightweight integration util ``tortoise.contrib.sanic`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``kleinmann.contrib.sanic`` which has a single function ``register_kleinmann`` which sets up Kleinmann-ORM on startup and cleans up on teardown.

 See the :ref:`example_sanic`

 Reference
 =========

-.. automodule:: tortoise.contrib.sanic
+.. automodule:: kleinmann.contrib.sanic
     :members:
     :undoc-members:
     :show-inheritance: